Rozier, Hornets snap 4-game skid, beat Blazers 109-101 | WTOP

 TIP INS

-Trail Blazers: Charlotte’s Cody Martin had a backcourt steal and thunderous dunk on CJ McCollum in the first quarter.
+Trail Blazers: Charlotte’s Cody Martin had a backcourt steal and thunderous dunk on McCollum in the first quarter.
 McCollum seemed to take offense, as he got the ball on the next possession and drove hard for a reverse layup.

-Hornets: Devonte Graham sat out his second straight game with a quad injury. … Rookie Vernon Carey Jr. who scored 21 points in his NBA starting debut against the Nets on Friday night, picked up two fouls in the game’s first 21 seconds and had to be replaced. … Clemson football coach Dabo Swinney was at the game and received boos from the crowd when he was introduced.
+Hornets: Graham sat out his second straight game with a quad injury but spent most of the game standing on the sideline cheering on his teammates. … Rookie Vernon Carey Jr. who scored 21 points in his NBA starting debut against the Nets on Friday night, picked up two fouls in the game’s first 21 seconds and had to be replaced.
+He played seven minutes and did not score.

 UP NEXT